Looking after you

 Should you wish to apply for a scholarship please contact Serena for UK applicants, Marianne for German applicants and Corina for Spanish applicants for an application form and the relevant deadlines (May for the UK and Spain, and September for Germany).

 We are looking for students with enthusiasm, dedication and commitment to developing their skills in the cranial approach to Osteopathy.
 It is not necessary to have previous experience, but applicants will need to demonstrate that they have some knowledge and understanding of the approach in order to explain why they are keen to pursue studies in this area.

 If you would like to support a student by establishing a scholarship please contact our CEO, Jill Parker-Mowbray, on +44(0)1453 767607 or make a donation here:

-A limited number of new graduate bursaries, worth £150 per course, are available for any newly qualified osteopath wishing to attend Module 2 in either the UK, Germany or Spain.
+A limited number of new graduate bursaries, worth £150 off course fees, are available for any newly qualified osteopath wishing to attend Module 2: Osteopathy in the Cranial Field in either the UK, Germany or Spain.
 These discounts will be applied on a first-come-first-served basis and are valid for courses starting within two years of graduation.

 Please email the office or call +44 (0)1453 767607 for details on all scholarships and bursaries.

 The SCCO offers training to osteopaths experienced in OCF to help them develop their teaching skills.
 Applicants are usually selected from the Fellows of the SCCO or equivalent in experience.
 We offer an osteopathic education course of 6 day units, with assignments to run alongside teaching experience on our Module 2 Introduction to OCF courses.
 Facilitating students learning in a hands on palpatory environment requires special skills which we help future tutors develop along with their lecturing and workshop skills.